Economic Impact of the Plant-based Products Industry

 Revitalizing Rural America

-PBPC member Green Dot Bioplastics is proving how an emphasis on bioeconomic development can benefit communities, help us to ensure a sustainable future, and place America on the leading edge of plant-based product innovation and manufacturing.
+In Kansas, PBPC member Green Dot Bioplastics is proving how an emphasis on bioeconomic development can benefit communities and place America on the leading edge of plant-based product innovation and manufacturing.

 We can bring manufacturing back to rural America — creating jobs in research and development, chemistry, and engineering for areas that have suffered economically.
 Not only that, the industry is based on our nation’s existing competitive strength in sustainable agriculture — supporting farmers — while helping solve some of our greatest environmental challenges in plastic pollution and greenhouse gas emissions.